osohq/gitcloud/README.md

 ### Running local policy tests

-If you configured your environment for local testing above, then you can run the policy tests locally by running the following command:
+If you configured your environment for local testing above, then you can run the policy tests locally by running the following command from the root directory of the repository:

 ```
 OSO_AUTH=e_0123456789_12345_osotesttoken01xiIn make test-policy